keirthana/anbox-cloud-docs/howto/android/access-instance.md

-(howto-access-instance)=
+(howto-access-android-instance)=
 # How to access an Android instance

 For certain scenarios, accessing an individual instance for debugging or development might be necessary.
-You can do this by:
+You can do this through either of these options:

-- Running `anbox-connect` for secure Android Debug Bridge (ADB) connections.
+- Using the `anbox-connect` command.
+This establishes secure Android Debug Bridge (ADB) connections.
 - Exposing the ADB service upon Anbox instance creation.
+This allows remote connections to instances over a network.

-## Access the Android instance using anbox-connect
+## Access the Android instance using `anbox-connect`

 Since the 1.23.0 release, Anbox Cloud allows users to create a secure ADB connection through the `anbox-connect` command without exposing the [ADB service](https://documentation.ubuntu.com/anbox-cloud/en/latest/howto/instance/expose-services/).
 This method is highly recommended for securely connecting to remote Android instances, offering a safe and efficient means of managing ADB connections.